dimaTrinh/dank_data/README.md

 The notebook for the Random Forest model along with some supplementary analysis for the model can be found in the [notebook folder](./notebook).

 A more detailed description of the dataset and how we generate our attributes can be found in [_Dank or Not? -- Analyzing and Predicting Popularity of Memes on Reddit_](https://appliednetsci.springeropen.com/articles/10.1007/s41109-021-00358-7)

+## Image Analysis

+The notebooks for the image analysis and features extraction can be found in the [notebook folder](./notebook).

+Final plots and a more detailed description can be found in the Image Analysis section of [_Dank or Not? -- Analyzing and Predicting Popularity of Memes on Reddit_](https://appliednetsci.springeropen.com/articles/10.1007/s41109-021-00358-7)